westerndigitalcorporation/zbd-tools/README.md

 A PIP package for *zbd-tools* is provided by the Python Package Index (pypi).
-For users who prefer not to install from the source tree using *make*, the following command can be executed (eventually as root) to fetch and install the *zbd-tools* package from pypi.
+For users who prefer not to install from the source tree using *make*, the following command can be executed to fetch and install the *zbd-tools* package from pypi.

 ```